 Have you noticed “oy’ comes at the end of words whereas “oi” is in the middle.

-Notice give guidance on the “ed” verb ending.
-Explain that although it is spelled “ed”, when we say the word you could hear either a “i-d” or “t” or “d” sound for example:
+Point out and model the past tense “ed” verb ending.
+Explain that although it is spelled “ed”, when we say the word you could hear either as a "t" or “d” sound depending on your local accent.

-Do use a 'spelling voice' for spelling practice: for example
+Model ways of breaking the work up in to chunks and learn them church by chunk Do use a 'spelling voice' for spelling practice: for example:

 Positive Ways To Support Spelling At Home